shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 ```

 #### 4)
-After your rulebook has been pushed to Git, we will login to Event-Driven Ansible controller and go to Projects.
+On AAP 2.4 After your rulebook has been pushed to Git, we will login to Event-Driven Ansible controller and go to Projects.
 Either sync an existing Project if you already have one or go to **+ Create Project** and provide a name and your SCM URL and click **Create Project**.
 Ensure the Project has succesfully synced.

 Create a Rulebook Activation by going to **Rulebook Activations** and clicking **+ Create rulebook activation**.
 Give it a name, select your existing Project, the rulebook you previously created, and your Decision environment (the default Decision Environment will work).
 Click **Create rulebook activation**.